Near surface concentration profile of sheared semi-dilute polymer solutions: Results and Discussion

 The flow rate can have an effect on both the depletion layer and on the adsorbed chains.
 Previous works on the effect of the flow rate on the size of the depletion layer report interesting behaviors.
 For rigid rodlike particles, Ausserré \textit{et al.} have shown that the depletion size $d$ increases with the flow rate due to hydrodynamics lift \cite{ausserreHydrodynamicThickeningDepletion1991}.
 For dilute polymer solutions, de Pablo \textit{et al.} have predicted a decreasing $d$ with the flow rate at moderate flow rates and an increasing $d$ at large flow rates \cite{depabloHydrodynamicChangesDepletion1992}, which corroborates the experiment done by Ausserré \textit{et al.}.
 They have used a dumbbell model, which aligns with the flow at low flow rates and starts to rotate quickly at high flow rates, so that the volume occupied by the dumbbell is larger and thus it flows further away from the wall.
 On the contrary, in our experiments, the dispersed polymers are flexible and therefore this description does not apply to our system.
+Furthermore, the presence of surface anchored chains that can entangle with free chains strongly changes the stress transmission mechanism at interface \cite{morfin1999temperature,brochard1992shear,chenneviere_direct_2016}

-The depletion size might have been changed if the flow would have an effect on the blob size of the solution.
-Here, we see that up to Wi$ = 0.01$, no effect of the flow is visible and thus the size of the blobs remains constant.
-As for the adsorbed layer, Korolkovas \textit{et al.} \cite{korolkovas2017} have used neutron reflectivity to study the effect of flow rate on the interface between a dPS/DEP solution and PS brushes in a cone-plate rheometer.
+Korolkovas \textit{et al.} \cite{korolkovas2017} have used neutron reflectivity to study the effect of flow rate on the interface between a dPS/DEP solution and PS brushes in a cone-plate rheometer.
 They have shown that the thickness of the brush decreases when increasing the Weissenberg number above $1$, which in their case is $\dot{\gamma} \tau$, with $\dot{\gamma}$ the applied shear rate.
 The grafting densities of their brushes varied between $0.04$ and $0.4$ nm$^{-2}$.
-In our case we are at Wi$\leq 0.01$ and we have a density of adsorbed chains of $0.002$ nm$^{-2}$, and therefore we do not see an effect of the flow even if there is adsorption.
+In our case, the polymer chains are just very weakly physiosorbed and cannot be distinguished from the bulk chains since they have the same neutron scattering length density.
+We thus really focus on the vicinity of the interface, the depletion layer in the present experiment.
+Even though surface anchored chains may endure a change in conformation, the local depletion layer does not evolve up to the maximum Weissenberg studied here.